-CASAS publishes this test security policy to maintain the integrity of each of its assessments and to assist with the implementation of and adherence to the test security practices contained in this document.
-Administrators and testing personnel are responsible for following these practices and ensuring that agency staff are aware of and follow said practices.
+CASAS publishes this test security policy to maintain the integrity of its assessments and to assist with the implementation of and adherence to test security practices.
+Administrators and testing personnel are responsible for following these procedures and ensuring that agency staff are aware of and follow said procedures.

 It is the immediate legal responsibility of the agency director, principal, or other primary administrator to enforce securing testing materials upon taking delivery of materials and at all times afterward.
 Only testing personnel and others qualified as part of the testing process may have access to any testing materials.

 All testing materials must be kept secure.
 This includes but is not limited to computerized-testing versions of CASAS eTests, whether online or desktop, test booklets, CDs, answer sheets, and answer keys.
 No unauthorized personnel should be allowed access to CASAS eTests or to paper test booklets.
 Security procedures for computerized-testing and paper test booklets must be held to the same standard.